Skip to content

 Resources

-Larkoski, Elementary Particle Physics This lecture follows "Elementary Particle Physics, An Intuitive Introduction" by Andrew Larkoski, Cambridge University Press, 2019, which I strongly recommend.
+Larkoski, Elementary Particle Physics This lecture follows "Elementary Particle Physics, An Intuitive Introduction" by Andrew Larkoski, Cambridge University Press, 2019, which is a required book.

 Class schedule